Updated December 11, 2021.

 Betulin and betulinic acid are triterpenes derived from birch trees (22).
 Cultivated chaga, usually grown on grains, does not contain these terpenes.
 Thus, wild foraged chaga has anti-microbial advantages over cultivated chaga.

 Humans do not have the enzymes necessary for breaking down chaga’s robust cell structure.
 Therefore, chaga must be prepared using hot water or alcohol extractions.

-For more antioxidants, simply add a dropperful of our dual-extracted chaga to any tea or coffee for a quick and easy DIY chaga tea.
+For more antioxidants, opt for a dropperful of our dual-extracted chaga.
+Add to any tea or coffee for a quick and easy DIY chaga tea.